hashicorp/terraform-provider-hcp/docs/index.md

 -> **Note:** See the [authentication guide](guides/auth.md) about a use case when specifying `project_id` is needed.

 ## API
-The terraform provider accesses a few APIs to facilitate workflows.
-The main APIs are documented here: https://developer.hashicorp.com/hcp/docs/hcp/api
+The terraform provider accesses [HCP API](https://developer.hashicorp.com/hcp/docs/hcp/api) to facilitate workflows.

 In addition to the documentation provided, the provider also accesses [HashiCorp Services Status page](https://status.hashicorp.com/)